DeaJae/WooCommerce-Computer-Builder/README.md

 -Improve mini-cart updating.
 Not working with AJAX at the moment.
 Decided to push sidebar minicart usage to fix.<br>
 -Removing lots of useless code and tidying up files.<br>
 -CSS improvements
+-will get a switch for plugin's base category to be set from admin page, not had time to do this yet.

 To see what it looks like and our process, have a look at our main site article: http://www.littleportitservices.co.uk/our-first-plugin/